Head of Research, New Zealand

 He joined the BNZ Research team in 2010 from Westpac.

 Prior to banking, Doug managed the macroeconomic forecasting team at the New Zealand Institute of Economic Research – producing a comprehensive set of economic forecasts and presenting these to members of the business community and media.
 Between 1999 and 2004, Doug represented the New Zealand Pacific Economic Cooperation Council on the Pacific Economic Outlook forecasters’ and structure specialists’ taskforces.

 Doug has a focus on agriculture, which he thinks underpins much of New Zealand’s economic activity.
 He writes BNZ’s agricultural commentary and outlook publication Rural Wrap.

-Jason is BNZ’s currency strategist, producing analysis that informs the NZD view.
-He is also a part of National Australia Bank’s (NAB) Global FX Strategy team, which covers currency markets more broadly, with a focus on the G10 currencies.
+Jason is BNZ’s Senior Market Strategist, specialising in producing analysis that informs the NZD view.
+He is also a part of NAB (National Australia Bank) Group’s Global FX Strategy team, which covers currency markets more broadly, with a focus on the G10 currencies.

 Jason joined BNZ in 2015.
 He previously headed the Financial Markets Research team at the Reserve Bank of New Zealand, which closely monitored international and domestic financial markets and provided analysis to the Monetary Policy Committee.
 Jason was a member of the Monetary Policy Committee, which directly advised the Governor on setting the OCR, and communicating OCR decisions to the wider public.
 Jason has previously been the Chief Economist and Strategist at Credit Suisse First Boston (later renamed First NZ Capital after a management buyout) and has also spent time in the funds management industry, managing diversified funds at AMP Capital Investors and AXA Global Investors.

 Jason holds a first class honours degree in Economics from the University of Canterbury.